How To Shop and Pay Safely Online

 Having been an online shopper who made mistakes she learned from, I will share the few measures I utilise to stay safe when buying from stores on the internet.

-Whilst I may have assured you of shopping fearlessly online, please play a role in making sure this happens.
+Whilst I may have assured you of shopping fearlessly online, please play a role in making sure you shop securely.

 Below are some of the best methods you can adapt to and ensure you’re shopping safely online;